syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/ribbon/EJ2_ASP.NETCORE/items.md

 #### Filter type

 You can specify the filter type to be applied during the search action.
-When performing filtering, you have the flexibility to modify the filter type to "contains", "startsWith", or "endsWith" specifically for string types by enabling [`filterType`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonComboBoxSettings.html#Syncfusion_EJ2_Ribbon_RibbonComboBoxSettings_FilterType) Property.
+When performing filtering, you have the flexibility to modify the filter type to `contains`, `startsWith`, or `endsWith` specifically for string types by enabling [filterType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Ribbon.RibbonComboBoxSettings.html#Syncfusion_EJ2_Ribbon_RibbonComboBoxSettings_FilterType) Property.

 {% tabs %}
 {% highlight c# tabtitle="Index.cshtml" %}